simon-ritchie/apysc/docs_src/source/graphics_base_scale_from_point.md

 The `get_scale_x_from_point` method requires the `x` argument (`Int` value), and the `set_scale_x_from_point` requires the `scale_x` (`Number` value) and `x` arguments.

 The following example creates three rectangles and increments (or decrements) for each rectangle scale-x value.
-The top rectangle scales from the left-x position.
-The middle one scales from the center-x.
-And the bottom one scales from the right-x.
+The top rectangle scales from the left x position.
+The middle one scales from the center x.
+And the bottom one scales from the right x.

 ```py
 # runnable